kerembozkurt2002/Minesweeper-Game-In-QT/README.md

 #  1. Overview
 This Minesweeper game is a Qt-based C++ application that mimics the classic Minesweeper game.
 The objective is to clear a grid of hidden mines without detonating any of them.
-The game features custom grid size and mines and a user-friendly graphical interface.
+The game features a custom grid size and mines and a user-friendly graphical interface.

-**Features :**
+**Features:**
 * Custom grid size and number of mines.
 * Flagging functionality to mark suspected mines.
 * Reset button to start a new game.